CrossRef/event-data-user-guide/event-data-manual.md

       tracked: false
     },

-The Wikipedia source includes information about the subject, in this case the Wikipedia article so CED can provide basic information about it.
+The Wikipedia Data Source includes information about the subject, in this case the Wikipedia article so CED can provide basic information about it.

     obj: { }